Superrehtard/old_diaspora_wiki/Rpm-installation-on-fedora.md

 # Rpm installation on Fedora

-This document describes how to install diaspora on Fedora 13.
+This document describes how to install diaspora on Fedora 13 and 14.
 It supplements the ordinary README.md  at [[http://github.com/diaspora/diaspora/blob/master/README.md]]

 There is a thread about this doc in [[http://forum.conni.ca/index.php/topic,6.0.html]]